arperyan/svelte-deckgl/README.md

 # Svelte DeckGL

+# Deck.gl and Mapbox
-Head over to the deck.gl official documentation to learn more about this.
+Head over to Deck.gl and Mapbox to see the official documentation to learn more.

 # Install svelte-deck.gl
 Install svelte-deck.gl